mnahmadov/DSA-Spring22/README.md

 Note: Depth First Search algorithm does not always provide optimal solution, it may depending on the given input.

-# Lecture 7: Breadth First Search
+# Lecture 7: Breadth First Search (BFS)

 Binary Tree Level Order Traversal and Minimum Depth of Binary Tree problems are used to explain Breadth First Search algorithm on unweighted graphs.

 Link to the Binary Tree Level Order Traversal problem on Leetcode: https://leetcode.com/problems/binary-tree-level-order-traversal/

 Link to the Minimum Depth of Binary Tree problem on Leetcode: https://leetcode.com/problems/minimum-depth-of-binary-tree/

+Note: Breadth First Search algorithm does indeed provide optimal solution.